 Filling a Dewatering Tube

-Reduction rates depend on slurry, organics and conditions.
-Once consolidated the tube material can be trucked to off-site location for disposal or used as fill, compost or other beneficial uses.
+Reduction rates depend on slurry, organics, and conditions.
+Once consolidated, the tube material can be trucked to an off-site location for disposal or used as fill, compost, or other beneficial use.

-Depending on the media, pump rates and site limitations we may consider using polymers to improve floccing and dewatering times.
-Additional items to consider when planning a sludge tube program is all the necessary dredging, pumping, and piping systems (The sludge / slurry flow to the tubes must be controlled through a series of manifolds and valves).
-Request a Quote
+Depending on the media, pump rates, and site limitations we may consider using polymers to improve floccing and dewatering times.
+Additional items to consider when planning a sludge tube program is all the necessary dredging, pumping, and piping systems (the sludge / slurry flow to the tubes must be controlled through a series of manifolds and valves).